Non-Abelian chiral spin liquid on spin-1 kagome lattice: truncation of an exact Hamiltonian and numerical optimization: Conclusions

-The results in this work are not directly comparable to Ref.\ \cite{liu2018nonabelian}, as our Hamiltonian contains a term $S^{a}_jS^{a}_k S^{b}_j S^{b}_l$ instead of $(\mathbf{S}_j\times \mathbf{S}_k)\cdot \mathbf{S}_l$.
-However, in our case, restricting to nearest neighbours (for the two-spin terms) and the smallest triangles (for the three-spin terms) -- as in \cite{liu2018nonabelian} -- was not enough to guarantee good overlaps with the model states.
-This suggests that adding more distant chiral terms to the Hamiltonian from Ref.\ \cite{liu2018nonabelian} may improve the chances of finding the non-Abelian spin liquid.
+We also note that the term $S^{a}_jS^{a}_k S^{b}_j S^{b}_l$ with purely imaginary coefficient is equivalent to $\mathbf{S}_j \cdot(\mathbf{S}_k\times \mathbf{S}_l)$.
+Thus, the special case of our Hamiltonian with only $J_{\mathrm{h1}}$, $J_{\mathrm{s1}}$ and $\mathrm{Im}J_{\mathrm{t1}}$ nonzero corresponds to the Hamiltonian from Ref.\ \cite{liu2018nonabelian}.
+However, we found that keeping only the terms considered in \cite{liu2018nonabelian} -- nearest neighbours and smallest triangles -- was not enough to guarantee good overlaps with the model states.
+This suggests that adding more distant chiral terms to the Hamiltonian from Ref.\ \cite{liu2018nonabelian} may improve the chances of finding the non-Abelian chiral spin liquid.

-We note that large overlaps with model states are not a necessary condition for the existence of a spin liquid.
+We note that large overlaps with model states are not a necessary condition for the existence of a chiral spin liquid.
 The model states \eqref{eq:modelstate} are just a single example of a whole topological class of wavefunctions, thus it might be the case that the ground states have the correct topological order even when the overlaps with these states are small.
 Thus, it could be that our Hamiltonian can be further simplified while still generating the Moore-Read spin liquid.